epomatti/aws-ubuntu-landscape/README.md

 > [!IMPORTANT]
 > Make sure the certificate is correctly issued and installed

+> [!TIP]
+> If you rebooted, make sure to re-enter the required variables

 ```sh
 certbot --non-interactive --apache --no-redirect --agree-tos --email $CERTBOT_EMAIL --domains $FQDN